Ohalo-Ltd/ohalo-playbooks/purview-stream-endpoint/README.md

  - `PURVIEW_COLLECTION_ID`: Collection referenceName for direct upserts (used mainly when `DISABLE_GOVERNANCE=1`)
  - `PURVIEW_DOMAIN_ID`: Domain referenceName (6-char) used as the parent for child collections
 - `PURVIEW_PARENT_COLLECTION_ID`: Parent collection referenceName; if set, takes precedence over `PURVIEW_DOMAIN_ID`
-- `UNSTRUCTURED_DATASETS_COLLECTION_NAME`: Friendly name for the single collection holding all tag assets (default "Unstructured Datasets").
+- `UNSTRUCTURED_DATASETS_COLLECTION_NAME`: Friendly name for the single collection holding all label assets (default "Unstructured Datasets").
 The referenceName is derived automatically per parent collection and no longer configurable.
-- `DXR_TAGS_PATH`: Defaults to `/api/tags`
+- `DXR_CLASSIFICATIONS_PATH`: Defaults to `/api/vbeta/classifications`
-- `DXR_SEARCHABLE_DATASOURCES_PATH`: Defaults to `/api/datasources/searchable`
+- `DXR_FILES_PATH`: Defaults to `/api/vbeta/files`
 - `DXR_TENANT`: Tenant label used in qualified names (default `default`)
 - `POLL_SECONDS`: Poll interval (default `60`)
 - `RUN_ONCE`: Set to `1` to run one cycle and exit
-- `SYNC_DELETE`: `1/true` to delete Purview tag entities not present in current DXR set
+- `SYNC_DELETE`: `1/true` to delete Purview label entities not present in current DXR set
 - `PURVIEW_GOV_RESOURCE`: OAuth resource override for governance APIs (advanced)
 - `PURVIEW_GOV_BASE`: Base URL override for governance APIs (advanced)
 - `DISABLE_GOVERNANCE`: `1/true` to skip domain/collection API calls and moves; entities are written to `PURVIEW_COLLECTION_ID` if set